bitburner-official/bitburner-src/doc/source/gamefrozen.rst

         await ns.sleep(1000); // Add a 1s sleep to prevent freezing }

-Also make sure that each while loop gets to `awaited` function or `break`, for example the next snippet has a sleep function, but it nor any possible conditional breaks are never reached and therefore will crash the game::
+Also make sure that each while loop gets to the `awaited` function or `break`, for example the next snippet has a sleep function, but it nor any possible conditional breaks are never reached and therefore will crash the game::

     while(true) {